 August 26, 1985

-SEACC had filed a joint lawsuit along with Friends of Berners Bay, and the Juneau Group of the Sierra Club, Alaska Discovery, represented by the Sierra Club Legal Defense Fund, and won a federal court injunction prohibiting road construction and holding the line on the undisturbed Berners Bay area north of Juneau.
+SEACC and other organizations won a federal court injunction issued against road building in Berners Bay.
+SEACC had filed a joint lawsuit along with Friends of Berners Bay, the Juneau Group of the Sierra Club, and Alaska Discovery.
+Represented by the Sierra Club Legal Defense Fund, it won a federal court injunction prohibiting road construction and holding the line on the undisturbed Berners Bay area north of Juneau.

 July 30, 1986